Compare project cost estimates vs. actuals

 - For Customer rate, enter the sales rate.
 If you only want to estimate costs, leave this section blank.

-When you’re all set, select Save or Review and send to share the estimate with your customer.
-Review and complete the email, then select Send estimate.
+- Select Save or Review and send to share the estimate with your customer.

-Note: The default status of a new estimate is Pending.
-The estimate details won’t show up in the Projects dashboard or reports until the estimate status is either Accepted or Declined.
+New estimates default to a Pending status.
+The estimate details appear in the Projects dashboard or reports only after the status is updated to Accepted or Declined.

 - Follow this link to complete the steps in product